Configuring the Internal Directory

 Diagram above: JIRA using its internal directory for user management.

-- Connecting to Crowd or another JIRA application for user management
+- Connecting to Crowd or Another JIRA Server for User Management

 Was this helpful?